yar0d/tavern/README.md

 # Tavern
-An companion app for players of OSR role playing games.
+A companion app for players of OSR role playing games.
 You have a library to store all your characters from OSR and Dolmenwood.
-You can also roll dices, takes some notes.
+You can also roll dices, takes some notes and solo gaming too!

 ## Folders